3d-dice/documentation/versioned_docs/version-0.6/addons/parser.md

 __F__antastic __D__ice __P__arser, or FDP for short, simply provides an interface between [@3d-dice/dice-roller-parser](https://github.com/3d-dice/dice-roller-parser) and [@3d-dice/dice-box](https://github.com/3d-dice/dice-box).
 Since `dice-roller-parser` is pretty self contained, I did not want to include this interface in that package.
 The parser is available at [@3d-dice/fdp](https://github.com/3d-dice/fdp)

 :::note
 `@3d-dice/dice-roller-parser` is a dependency of `@3d-dice/fdp`.
-You do not have to install it seperatly.
+You do not have to install it separately.
 :::

 ## Install